dsecrieru/blueNoise/README.md

 A header-only, C++20 implementation of Robert Bridson's *Fast Poisson Disk Sampling* (2007), for the 2-dimensional case.
-More details in the original paper: https://www.cs.ubc.ca/~rbridson/docs/bridson-siggraph07-poissondisk.pdf
+More details in the original paper: https://www.cs.ubc.ca/~rbridson/docs/bridson-siggraph07-poissondisk.pdf What I wanted, that is a bit different from other implementations that I've seen, is the possibility to parametrize the point type.

+In the future, I might add more implementations.

 Built and tested on:
 - Windows 10, VS 2017, compiler version 19.35.32215